 The science lab has been a busy place this fall.
 Your children are learning so much about the world around them, making connections to things they already know.
 Be sure to ask what they are learning.
 Looking for more science in your life?
 Science Calendars for each month are posted on my website.
 Print one out and do science every day.

 Grade 1 has learned about cyclical patterns with Earth’s rotation and revolution.
 We took an in-depth look that the phases of the moon.
-We will begin our engineering unit early November using Lego building blocks to build chairs for stuff animals.
+We will begin our engineering unit in early November using Lego building blocks to build lunar rovers.

-Grade 2 have become experts on food chain and food webs in nature.
-They learned about consumers and producers and how important living organisms are to a healthy earth.
-In November they will become engineers, designing and building lunar rovers out of Legos and a microprocessor to run the vehicle.
+Grade 2 has been learning about soil and the earth processes that make it.
+They explored weathering and erosion.
+Later in November students will become experts on food chain and food webs in nature, learning about consumers and producers and how important living organisms are to a healthy earth.

 Grade 3 are becoming rock hounds, learning about the three different types of rocks on earth.
-They are investigating how rocks form.
-They are taking a deep look into the Rock Cycle and the processes that change rocks.
+They are investigating how rocks form, taking a deep look into the Rock Cycle and the processes that change rocks.

 1st graders went out to the science garden planted by students last spring, and sketched beautiful sunflowers.
 We then painted enormous sunflowers.
 We looked at the art of Vincent vanGogh.